Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Estimates for L2 Estimates for F

-We now establish an energy estimate on the electromagnetic field $F$.
-Our basic approach here follows the fractional Morawetz estimate used in \cite{LS}, with the substitution of the modified vector fields, for the reasons mentioned previously, and with additional calculations taken in order to bound the error terms.
+In this section we prove an energy estimate which we will use to bound certain quantities derived from $\bF$.
+Our basic approach here follows the fractional Morawetz estimate used in \cite{LS}, with the substitution of the modified vector fields, and with additional calculations taken in order to bound the error terms.

-Our method is fundamentally based on the conformal Morawetz inequality, suitably adapted to the decay of the initial data and to our metric.
-We first construct the warped vector field